A Beginner’s Guide To Pricing For Law Firms & Consultancies⚖️

 Experience – This refers to an individual’s legal expertise (i.e., the lawyer managing the case for the client).
 Typically, once a lawyer is proficient in handling cases, their hourly rate goes up.
 The most experienced get the highest price.

 Legal specialisation.
 Not all lawyers practice in the same field.
 Just like doctors, they have their own specialisation.
 Hence, if you have lawyers with niche and highly sought-after skills, you can charge more.

 Case complexity.
 The type of problem you are solving for your clients.
 Namely, if you are solving a very complex case for your clients, you can charge more.

-Field of practice – Are you services commonplace, easy to replicate, and outsource?
-If yes, the fee you charge has to in line with the market.
+Field of practice – Are your services commonplace, easy to replicate, and outsource?
+If yes, the fee you charge has to be in line with the market.